 Every other week, Lamar's brother Calvin goes to the orthodontist after school

-checked.
-One day the dentist told Lamar's mom that Lamar should see an orthodontist,
+One day the dentist told Lamar's mom that Lamar should see an orthodontist, too.
+What's

-too.
-What's an orthodontist?
+an orthodontist?
 Why does Lamar need to see one?
-And what will happen
+And what will happen at the appointment?

 What's an Orthodontist?